2018 SEASON DATES

-All hunters are reminded to observe the 450-foot "Safety Zone" distance around buildings and playgrounds when firearm hunting.
+All hunters are reminded to observe the 450-foot "Safety Zone" distance around buildings and playgrounds when firearm hunting and the 150-foot distance when archery hunting (except 450-feet around playgrounds).

-The New Jersey black bear hunting season has been held concurrently with the Six-day Firearm Deer Season since 2010.
-Beginning in 2016 there are two segments to the bear season: Segment A in October, with the first three days (October 9-11, 2017) for archery only; the final three days (October 12-14, 2017) for both archery and muzzleloading rifle hunters.
-Segment B is for firearms only and is held concurrently with the Six-day Firearm Deer Season (December 4-9, 2017); there is the option for the season to be extended the following week if harvest objectives are not met.
+There are two segments to the New Jersey black bear hunting season: Segment A in October, with the first three days for archery only; the final three days for both archery and muzzleloading rifle hunters.
+Segment B is for firearms only and is held concurrently with the Six-day Firearm Deer Season; there is the option for the season to be extended the following week if harvest objectives are not met.

 Participants are required to have a Black Bear Hunting Permit for the zone(s) they hunt in and a valid NJ hunting license.
 Five bear hunting zones are open to hunting; hunters are restricted to hunting only in the zone(s) for which they possess a permit.
 Hunters may possess permits for two separate zones.
 Permits are valid for the entire season (Segments A and B).
 In Segment A (October) use of bow or firearm is dependent on the day a person is hunting.
 A permit remains valid in Segment B if no bear is harvested with it in Segment A.

-The season bag limit was increased to two bears in 2016, but only one bear per permit and per segment.
+The season bag limit is two bears, but only one bear per permit and per segment.
 Once a harvest is made, that permit is no longer valid.
 Hunters can initially purchase two permits for two different zones.
 If a permit is used (i.e. a bear harvested) in Segment A, a second permit for the same (or different) zone may be obtained for Segment B if available.

-After Harvesting a Bear ó Mandatory Bear Check Requirement
+After Harvesting a Bear — Mandatory Bear Check Requirement

 Successful hunters must take the black bear to a designated check station by 9 p.m (October segment) and 7 p.m.
 (December segment) on the day of the kill.
 Hunters shall surrender the black bear transportation tag and will be issued a legal possession seal.